 There are a number of arrangements that your attorney can propose for both visitation and custody rights.
 For example, either of you can have the children at alternating weeks, holidays, summers, weekends, and even years.

 You can also arrange for a visitation or custody exchange with your partner.
 The exchange usually involves the place, time and manner in which the two of you will be giving your children over to each other.
-You can contact a Frisco child custody attorney at The Rachel Firm to help you navigate the confusing world of child custody and visitation rights.
+You can call or contact a Frisco child custody attorney at Megan B. Rachel, Attorney At Law to help you navigate the confusing world of child custody and visitation rights.